 - Mihintale Mountain – Sixty-eight cave dwellings provided the monks’ shade and shelter when Buddhism arrived in Sri Lanka.

 - Kandy – Sri Lanka’s second largest city, is a UNESCO world heritage site, in part due to The Temple of the Sacred Tooth Relic (Sri Dalada Maligawa).
 Built within the royal palace complex, the relic has played an important role in local politics since ancient times as it’s believed that whoever holds the tooth relic holds the governance of the country.

 For cricket lovers, Kandy is also home to Asgiriya Stadium where a number of international test matches are held.

 Where to say in North Central Sri Lanka

 I was based at the luxurious Cinnamon Lodge Habarana.
-In this central location, you are surrounded by significant heritage sites.
+I found Habarana to be a great place to stay in Sri Lanka because from this central location, you are surrounded by significant heritage sites.
 It’s just a short drive to get to Sigiriya – it’s important to get there early in the morning because Sri Lanka is seriously hot in the middle of the day – or one of the other sacred sites for early morning explorations.

 For those on a budget, next door to Cinnamon Lodge Habarana is the very cool, eco-friendly Chaaya Village Habarana.
 I have stayed here as well.
 It’s a great option for those who want comfort at a good price, without sacrificing quality.